tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-I realized then that up until that point, I had already mentally forfeited my life to the darkness.
+I realized then that up until that point, I had already mentally forfeited to the darkness.
 Though I kept swimming, hope had quietly packed up and left me.
-Eventually, the creature below would pull me down to join it, or I would follow my clothes and sink down to the unknown depths of this cursed fucking pool.
+My subconscious was certain that the creature below would pull me down to join it, or I would succumb to exhaustion and follow my clothes to the unknown depths of this cursed fucking pool.